Atee-Michael/professional-portfolio/README.md

 # Michael Atee — Cybersecurity | Cloud | Frontend

-This is the source code for my professional web profile.
+This repository contains source code for my professional web profile.

 It showcases who I am, what I have built, and how I approach technology with a focus on security, performance, and long-term maintainability.

 The site is styled with my personal colour palette, rooted in autumn tones, and structured to reflect how I work: **clean, deliberate, and detail-driven**.

 ## Why This Exists

-I hAve worked across multiple industries, consulting, automotive, retail, and tech, and transitioned into cloud and cybersecurity through both real-world experience and formal training.
+I have worked across multiple industries, consulting, automotive, retail, and tech, and transitioned into cloud and cybersecurity through both real-world experience and formal training.
 This portfolio is built to:

 - Provide access to my CV and technical write-ups
 - Walk through some key projects I have built
 - Demonstrate how I apply security standards like OWASP Top 10, NIST CSF, and ISO 27001 in practice
 - Share design decisions behind the code, not just the outcome

 ## Projects